appwrite/demos-for-functions/php/generate-giphy-gif/README.md

 This is a demo PHP function to show how to get a GIF from the Giphy API through a search query.

 ## 📝 Environment Variables
 Go to the Settings tab of your Cloud Function.
-Add the following environment variables:
+Add the following environment variable:

 * **GIPHY_API_KEY** - Get your API key here: https://developers.giphy.com/docs/api#quick-start-guide